hCaptcha/react-hcaptcha/README.md

 hCaptcha Component Library for ReactJS.

-[hCaptcha](https://www.hcaptcha.com) is an easy to use replacement for reCAPTCHA that helps monetize your website.
+[hCaptcha](https://www.hcaptcha.com) is a drop-replacement for reCAPTCHA that protects user privacy, rewards websites, and helps companies get their data labeled.

 Sign up at [hCaptcha](https://wwww.hcaptcha.com) to get your sitekey today. **You need a sitekey to use this captcha solution.**